wdahman/clarity/apps/website/components/combobox/README.md

 ### Opening the drop down

-The drop down with the preselcted options can be opened either by clicking on the down carret icon at the end of the input text box, or by typing into the text box.
+The drop down with the pre-selected options can be opened either by clicking on the down caret icon at the end of the input text box, or by typing into the text box.

 ### Interacting with the options